This Guide consists of a listing and description of records in our collection which relate to Aboriginal people. It is divided into two parts:

 NRS 13751, Letters received, 1856 (Letter No. 56/12399) [5/5475]

 These papers consist of three letters sent by the Commissioner of Crown Lands at Lower Darling to the Surveyor General concerning outrages committed by Aborigines at the Manara Hills.
 The letters are registered as numbers 56/10543 (with enclosure) and 56/12399 and were filed together at the latter number.
-These letters were handed over to State Records by the Mitchell Library, which had received them from the Surveying Museum, Department of Mapping and Surveying, Brisbane.
+These letters were handed over to NSW State Archives by the Mitchell Library, which had received them from the Surveying Museum, Department of Mapping and Surveying, Brisbane.

 NRS 13955, Requisitions for blankets, 1859, 1866 [2/1724 part]